Professor David Gubbins

 Current projects include:

 Origin of the Earth's Magnetic field.
 I use the Leeds Dynamo Code to simulate geomagnetic behaviour over millions of years and compare with geomagnetic and paleomagnetic records.
-The paleomagnetic work is done in collaboration with Prof. Cathy Constable and student Maggie Avery at Scripps and is funded by the US National Science Foundation.
+The paleomagnetic work is done in collaboration with Prof. Cathy Constable at Scripps.

 Power Source for the Earth's Dynamo.
 Using determinations of material properties of iron alloys from modern mineral physics calculations, we have recalculated the thermal history of the Earth's core.
 The Earth has had to cool faster than we thought.
 We have now moved on to studying the core-mantle boundary, its chemical equilibrium, and consequences for core and mantle evolution.
 Done in collaboration with Chris Davies (SEE) and Dario Alfe, Monica Pozzo (University College, London).

 Crustal and Lithospheric Magnetisation.
-I developed a new approach to analysing the magnetisation of crust and lithosphere and applied it to global models of the Earth (S Masterton PhD thesis).
-I am now working on a Cartesian formulation for industrial applications, and refining the global model paying special attention to subduction zones, LIPPS in the oceans, and Antarctica.
+I developed a new approach to analysing the magnetisation of crust and lithosphere and applied it to global models of the Earth (S Masterton, now with the company GeTech); the work is extended to regional studies with industrial applications; the global model has been refined to include subduction zones; plans in the future are to include LIPS in the ocean, and Antarctica.
 Done in collaboration with Prof David Ivers, Dietmar Mueller, and Simon Williams at University of Sydney.